d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

 :label:`img_samples_lc`

-Based on this observation, we can free up compute resources by early stopping the evaluation of poorly performing configuration and allocate resources to more promising configurations.
+Based on this observation, we can free up compute resources by early stopping the evaluation of poorly performing configurations and allocate the resources to more promising ones.
 This will eventually speed up the optimization process, since we have a higher throughput of configurations that we can try.

 More formally, we expand our definition in Section :ref:sec_definition_hpo, such that our objective function $f(\mathbf{x}, r)$ gets an additional input
 $r \in [r_{min}, r_{max}]$ that specifies the amount of resource that we are